Comey and McCabe, two Trump foes, both faced intensive IRS audits

 Along with having to produce all of his personal financial information, such as brokerage and bank statements, Comey gave the IRS a copy of his family’s Christmas card that had a photograph to prove that he had the children he had claimed as dependents.

 The audit went so deeply into his finances that his accountant had a back and forth with the agency about how much the Comeys had spent on office supplies purchased more than two years earlier.
-In an series of documents the accountant provided to the IRS in February 2020, the accountant said that Comey, originally going by memory, had provided far too low an estimate about how much he had spent on them.
+In a series of documents the accountant provided to the IRS in February 2020, the accountant said that Comey, originally going by memory, had provided far too low an estimate about how much he had spent on them.

 “I have attached an invoice to support the cost of the MacBook Air for $1,761,” Comey’s accountant wrote to the agent in a letter.
 “He also bought a printer and toner, charged on his AMX, 9/29/17.
 Mr. Comey has requested a copy of the statement for that month.
 I will also fax that document to you, when I get it. ”